hackbg/ganesha/README.md

 # Ganesha

 Ganesha is a suite of tools for **literate programming** with JavaScript/TypeScript and Markdown.
-It helps you **write better code faster**, by skipping a compilation step, and storing the documentation where it's most useful and easiest to update - right next to the code.
+It helps you **write better code faster**, by letting you skip the TS-JS compilation step, and by letting you store the documentation where it's most needed and easiest to update - right next to the code.

-At the same time, Ganesha **makes your code more accessible** by embedding it in Markdown, letting you write human-friendly descriptions of what individual blocks of code do, which can then be rendered by GitHub as [**literate modules**](./tests/MATRIX.cjs.md).
+Ganesha **makes your code more accessible** by embedding it in Markdown, letting you write human-friendly descriptions of what individual blocks of code do, which can then be rendered by GitHub as [**literate modules**](./tests/MATRIX.cjs.md).